Chuchoruto/COE332-S23/homework05/README.md

 Running the command:
 ```
-curl localhost:5000/epochs/
+curl localhost:5000/epochs
 ```
-Should return a list of all the epoch values in the dataset which looks something like this
+Should return a list of all the epoch values in the dataset which looks something like this but much longer
 ```
 [
   "2023-063T11:31:00.000Z",